Terbutaline (formerly Bricanyl® and Brethine)

-Bricanyl® Turbohaler® (terbutaline) is a bronchodilator, a drug which helps relax the muscles in the airways of the lungs to improve breathing.
-It is in a class of drugs called sympathomimetic amines.
-Bricanyl is prescribed to treat respiratory conditions related to bronchial asthma, such as wheezing, shortness of breath, and tightness in the chest.1-3
+Terbutaline is a bronchodilator, a drug that helps relax the muscles in the airways to make breathing easier.
+It may be prescribed to treat respiratory conditions related to bronchial asthma, such as wheezing, shortness of breath, and tightness in the chest.1

-Bricanyl affects the beta-2 adrenergic receptor cells on smooth muscle in the small tubes inside the lungs.
+Terbutaline works on the beta-2 adrenergic receptor cells on the smooth muscles in the small tubes inside the lungs.
 It causes the smooth muscle to relax.
-By relaxing airway muscles, it helps increase the flow of air through the bronchial tubes of the lungs.1-3 This reduces symptoms such as wheezing and shortness of breath.1,2
+By relaxing airway muscles, it helped increase the flow of air through the bronchial tubes of the lungs.
+This reduces symptoms such as wheezing and shortness of breath.1

-Pulmonary function tests usually improve for up to 6 hours after use of the inhaler.2
+Pulmonary function tests usually improve for up to 6 hours after use.1

-What are some of the possible side effects of Bricanyl (terbutaline)?
+What are some of the possible side effects?

-The most common side effects of Bricanyl include:1-3
+The most common side effects of terbutaline are:1

 - Nausea and dry mouth